Our mission is to celebrate, empower & unite!

 La Guadalupana is revered and respected in the same way mothers are revered and respected by Mexican men, despite the country’s machista society.
 Just as the toughest men might melt and bow to their mother, they do the same for the Virgin.
 From her very beginnings, she was elevated to more than a saint.
 She is a symbol of what it means to be Mexican and of national patriotism.
 In many ways she is Mexico.

-image: old and the new Basilica where Virgin Mary shroud was and is housed.
+image: the new Basilica and old where Virgin Mary shroud is housed, and was housed.

 Today, the icon is displayed in the nearby Basilica of Guadalupe, now one of the most visited Catholic shrines in the world.
 The Virgin of Guadalupe is Mexico's most popular religious and cultural image, with the titles "Queen of Mexico", "Empress of the Americas", and "Patroness of the Americas"; both Miguel Hidalgo (in the Mexican War of Independence) and Emiliano Zapata (during the Mexican Revolution) carried flags bearing the Our Lady of Guadalupe, and Guadalupe Victoria, the first Mexican president changed his name in honor of the icon.